davidcoxon/Python/Reference/Podcasts.md

 ## pythonbytes

-Python headlines 15 minute conversations on the topical items of the week with Michael Kennedy [https://pythonbytes.fm/](https://pythonbytes.fm/)
+Python headlines 15 minute conversations on the topical items of the week with Michael Kennedy.

+[https://pythonbytes.fm/](https://pythonbytes.fm/)

 ## talk python to me